amitesh197/books-portal/README.md

 when the user will first login, they will be asked to change their password. you can do it yourself for them, go to https://sales.sarrthiias.in/login and enter the password (Test@1234
 ) then change it to something else, i keep it the same, and then once logged in, send the email and password to saurabh sir. <br/>

+# How to make changes in website

+We are using github and firebase hosting to host the website. <br/>
+after making changesl

+1. git add .
+2. git commit -m "message"
+3. git push

+then to deploy the changes ,

+1. npm run deploy